Mashable

 If you're looking for more puzzles, Mashable's got games now!
 Check out our games hub for Mahjong, Sudoku, free crossword, and more.

-The NYT Connections puzzle today is not too difficult to solve if you're an avid reader.
+The NYT Connections puzzle today is not too difficult if you have a newborn.

 Connections is the one of the most popular New York Times word games that's captured the public's attention.
 The game is all about finding the "common threads between words."
 And just like Wordle, Connections resets after midnight and each new set of words gets trickier and trickier—so we've served up some hints and tips to get you over the hurdle.